 The Fall of Jericho

-61 Now Jericho was straitly shut up because of the children of Israel: none went out, and none came in.
-2 And the Lord said unto Joshua, See, I have given into thine hand Jericho, and the king thereof, and the mighty men of valour.
-3 And ye shall compass the city, all ye men of war, and go round about the city once.
-Thus shalt thou do six days.
-4 And seven priests shall bear before the ark seven trumpets of rams' horns: and the seventh day ye shall compass the city seven times, and the priests shall blow with the trumpets.
-5 And it shall come to pass, that when they make a long blast with the ram's horn, and when ye hear the sound of the trumpet, all the people shall shout with a great shout; and the wall of the city shall fall down flat, and the people shall ascend up every man straight before him.
+61 Now Jericho was securely shut up because of the children of Israel; none went out, and none came in.
+2 And the Lord said to Joshua: "See!
+I have given Jericho into your hand, its king, and the mighty men of valor.
+3 You shall march around the city, all you men of war; you shall go all around the city once.
+This you shall do six days.
+4 And seven priests shall bear seven trumpets of rams' horns before the ark.
+But the seventh day you shall march around the city seven times, and the priests shall blow the trumpets.
+5 It shall come to pass, when they make a long blast with the ram's horn, and when you hear the sound of the trumpet, that all the people shall shout with a great shout; then the wall of the city will fall down flat.
+And the people shall go up every man straight before him."